 For computers purchased without CTS approval or with reduced warranty protections, support is limited to installation of an operating system and other software as required by university policies and standards.
 CTS may assist with basic troubleshooting, but the purchasing group will be responsible for any warranty services required including shipping the unit offsite (if a mail-in warranty was purchased), as well as purchasing any necessary replacement parts.

-The University provides faculty with a new computer system of their choice once every 4 years.
-Faculty are notified around October/November of each year and given a chance to view the systems available on campus before making their selection.
-The computers are then ordered, imaged, and delivered around the following February/March.
+The University provides faculty with a new computer system of their choice once every 5 years.
+Eligible faculty are notified by email towards the end of the calendar year and provided a choice of standard computer models.
+The computers are then ordered, imaged, and delivered in the following months.

 Custom orders are allowed, and will have a portion of the purchase price covered -- please submit a ticket to CTS with your desired specifications so we can prepare a quote for approval.
 CTS highly recommends selecting the upgraded packages that Drexel IT provides, usually including additional RAM and disk space as well as extended warranty protections.

 CTS is available to consult on new software being purchased for teaching or research use.
 We maintain multiple license servers able to host any floating network license as required by the software vendor.
 Please make any requests 2 months in advance of the date required to allow for the procurement, licensing, and deployment processes.